V2I-Calib: A Novel Calibration Approach for Collaborative Vehicle and Infrastructure LiDAR Systems

-Despite advancements in spatial alignment, there remain outstanding issues such as the acquisition of spatial initial values \cite{VIPSACM2022}, the high computational load involved in cross-source point cloud registration \cite{cross-source-pcarxiv2022}, or the substantial preliminary costs associated with point cloud mapping techniques \cite{ARglassesmapVTC2021}.
-Consequently, achieving spatial alignment in a dynamic environment for vehicle-infrastructure cooperative perception systems while maintaining low computational overhead remains a formidable challenge.
+Despite advancements in spatial alignment, current calibration methods for vehicle-infrastructure cooperative systems typically require initial calibration values as a prerequisite \cite{VI-eyeACM2021, VIPSACM2022}, which can be unstable, especially within city canyons.
+Moreover, existing studies \cite{lu2023robust} have primarily focused on integrating collaborative calibration methods into cooperative perception strategies, which, to some extent, complicates the model's interpretability.
+This approach makes it challenging to quantify whether spatial alignment issues within the calibration process are adequately addressed, which is crucial for further enhancing the overall perception results.

+A more focused study on LiDAR calibration in cooperative V2X systems should concentrate on the fundamental issues of point cloud registration.
+Registration can be classified into same-source and cross-source types based on the similarity of data collection devices, or into local and global types depending on initial calibration values.

+In essence, the calibration challenge for disparate vehicle and infrastructure LiDAR systems broadly constitutes a cross-source point cloud registration issue \cite{HPCR-VIIV2023}.
+Furthermore, to maximize the stability of calibration methods within urban canyons, it is advantageous for global point cloud registration to proceed without the necessity for pre-calibration initial values.

+Significant progress has been made in same-source point cloud registration \cite{VGICPICRA2021, GMMCVPR2020}, but cross-source registration still faces challenges such as noise, outliers, and variations in density and scale \cite{cross-source-pcarxiv2022}.
+These challenges necessitate complex computational solutions.
+Yet, vehicle-infrastructure systems benefit from consistent types of traffic participants in their scenarios, providing a stable foundation for data analysis.